New WACA Members Receive 50% Off Their First Year's Dues!

 We are proud to advocate on behalf of a legal, quality-controlled and well-regulated taxed cannabis marketplace that keeps products out of the hands of children.
 Following President Trump's Executive Order "Increasing Medical Marijuana and Cannabidiol Research," WACA distributed a press release marking the historic milestone in upholding a safe, regulated marketplace for cannabis that keeps products out of the hands of children.
 WACA's national partner, the American Trade Association of Cannabis and Hemp, published an infographic of the process ahead for rescheduling cannabis.

-This week marks the beginning of the 2026 Legislative Session.
-As lawmakers gather in Olympia, WACA published its 2026 Legislative & Regulatory Agenda.
+We continue to advocate on behalf of licensed producers, processors, retailers, labs and transporters operating in our state's legal cannabis marketplace.
+As lawmakers continue their deliberations in Olympia, WACA is sharing its 2026 Legislative & Regulatory Agenda.
 An archive of past agendas may be found on our website.
 Each agenda is the result of an annual internal democratic process among WACA membership.
 In 2026, priorities include:

 Legislative: